Research Grants

 Eligible projects

-- Be presented within the allotted budget
+- Presented within the allotted budget

-- Be completed within the specified timeline
+- Completed within the specified timeline

 The AOM is committed to inclusive and equitable funding practices as part of its commitments to the restoration and renewal of Indigenous midwifery and the advancement of racial equity in the profession.
 We welcome and encourage applications from individuals who reflect the broad diversity of our community including Indigenous, Black and racialized midwives.